AlicanAkkus/WSCEP/README.md

 At the end of the last meetup, we will deliver "**Certification of Attendance**" to the participants for whom completes 8 out of 10 meetups minimum.

+## Assignments

+At the end of each meetup, a simple task will be assigned to you for experiencing the topics we covered.

 ## Language

-All slides and materials are English, but the instructors will speak in Turkish.
+All slides and materials are English, but the instructors will speak in **Turkish**.

 ### Location